This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-Yes, you can!
-Make and shape the dough into scones and freeze them on a baking sheet, then transfer the frozen unbaked scones to a zip-top bag.
+Yes!
+Shape the dough into scones and freeze them on a baking sheet.
+Once frozen, transfer them to a zip-top bag.
 Unbaked scones can be frozen for up to 3 weeks.
-Bake them straight from frozen, adding a couple of minutes to the baking time.
+Bake straight from frozen, adding a couple of extra minutes to the baking time.

 Ways To Use Leftover Ingredients